 The actual penalty will depend on the circumstances of the matter including the seriousness of the offence and the individual circumstances and background of the Defendant.

-There are a number of defences available to charge at law.
+There are a number of defences available to charges at law.
 Not every defence is available to every charge.
 You will need to seek specific legal advice to see if you have a defence available to you for this charge.
+Some of the common defences available in criminal charges are;

 • Necessity;